-Biden administration weighing new rules to address security risks posed by TikTok, foreign apps
+Biden administration weighing new rules to limit TikTok, foreign apps

 The Commerce Department does not yet have a timeline for when the rules will be finalized.
-In the interim, the Committee of Foreign Investment in the United States, which weighs the security risks of business deals, has an “ongoing” review of the service, Saloni Sharma, a spokeswoman for the National Security Council told The Post.
-ByteDance, TikTok’s Beijing-based owner, had discussions with CFIUS as recently as December, according to one person familiar with the matter.
+In the interim, the Committee of Foreign Investment in the United States, which weighs the security risks of business deals, has an “ongoing” review of TikTok, Saloni Sharma, a spokeswoman for the National Security Council, told The Washington Post.
+ByteDance, TikTok’s Beijing-based owner, had discussions with CFIUS as recently as December, according to one person familiar with the matter, who spoke on the condition of anonymity because they were not authorized to discuss it publicly.

 TikTok has exploded in popularity during the pandemic, despite ongoing warnings from U.S. policymakers that it could be a powerful weapon for China in the global information wars.
 That’s posed a quandary for the Biden administration, which shares concerns about these apps but has sought to find a path forward that could withstand legal challenges.